11. 2 on ground floor, plus 2 self-catering cottages.

 Good Hotel Guide Review

 Take a breathtaking drive through Glencoe to this former ferry inn (Relais & Châteaux) on Loch Linnhe, with the Morvern mountains beyond.
-Shaun and Jenny McKivragan were guests here in 2002, and so loved the place that they bought it.
+Shaun and Jenny McKivragan, who have owned and run the hotel for fourteen years, have modernised where appropriate.
 The white-painted building stands in a ‘gorgeous’ setting with wide views of the peaceful surroundings.
-Inside, smartly dressed staff, though ‘very pleasant’, add to the ‘rather formal’ atmosphere.
 Enter through the conservatory, its vista stretching over the loch; further in, find log fires, books, fresh flowers and a mix of antiques and contemporary pieces in the lounges.
-Recently redecorated bedrooms are kitted out with iced water in silver jugs, a decanter of Whisky Mac, swanky toiletries, top-end bedlinen; most overlook the water.
-At dinner, new chef Chris Stanley’s ‘beautifully’ presented dishes – perhaps stone bass, truffle, Pink Fir Apple potatoes, wild leek – are served with ceremony.
+Less formal than in the past, service by staff is ‘attentive’.
+Recently redecorated bedrooms are kitted out with iced water in silver jugs, a decanter of Whisky Mac, swanky toiletries, top-end bedlinen, sumptuous bathrobes and slippers; most overlook the water.
+At dinner, new chef Chris Stanley’s ‘beautifully’ presented dishes – perhaps locally caught scallops and crab, stone bass, truffle, Pink Fir Apple potatoes, wild leek – are served in the restaurant with ‘stunning’ views.
 There’s an ‘impressive’ menu at breakfast, including porridge ‘and a wee dram’.
 In-room massages are offered, but the greatest tonic is the fresh air (bikes, wellies and packed lunches available).
 (J and MB, and others).
 This hotel is a member of Pride of Britain hotels.